mateuszdorobek/python3.info/advanced/oop/abstract-class.rst

 .. glossary::

     abstract class
-        Class which can only be inherited, not instantiated
+        Class which can only be inherited, not instantiated.
+Abstract classes can have regular methods which will be inherited normally.
+        Some methods can be marked as abstract, and those has to be overwritten in subclasses.

     abstract method
-        Method must be implemented in a subclass
+        Method which has to be present (implemented) in a subclass.

     abstract static method
-        Static method which must be implemented in a subclass
+        Static method which must be implemented in a subclass.

+    abstract property
+        Class variable which has to be present in a subclass.

 SetUp